ssubashini17/tweet/README.md

 # Tweet

-This Ruby Gem uses the Twitter API to get the words in the 1000 recent tweets and returns them in the descending order of frequency
+This Ruby Gem uses the Twitter API to get the words in the 1000 recent tweets and returns them in the descending order of their frequency of occurence

 ## Installation